Zabuzzu/AdventureGame/README.md

 **Refactoring Goal**
 The project was originally implemented in a single class, making it difficult to expand and maintain.
 Refactoring was carried out considering the following SOLID principles:
-1) Single Responsibility Principle (SRP) – each class is responsible for only one task.
+1. Single Responsibility Principle (SRP) – each class is responsible for only one task.

-2)Open/Closed Principle (OCP) – new monsters or items can be added without modifying existing code.
+2. Open/Closed Principle (OCP) – new monsters or items can be added without modifying existing code.

-3)Liskov Substitution Principle (LSP) – monster subclasses can replace the parent class without breakin
+3. Liskov Substitution Principle (LSP) – monster subclasses can replace the parent class without breakin

-4)Dependency Inversion Principle (DIP) – dependency on abstractions instead of concrete classes (e.g., the Enemy interface).
+4. Dependency Inversion Principle (DIP) – dependency on abstractions instead of concrete classes (e.g., the Enemy interface).